 How Dreams Help with Emotional Rejuvenation

 REM sleep also plays a role in emotional wellbeing, with people who were prevented from getting enough REM sleep experiencing a decreased ability to deal with stress, anxiety, and distractions.
+Psychologists, like those here, are keen to stress the importance of sleep upon mental wellbeing.
 When we encounter a problem during the day, it might seem overwhelming, but during dreams, the brain is able to evaluate the problem without interruption of the external world, therefore letting go of any catastrophes.

 Strategies for a Better Night’s Sleep